HomeSustainabilityGovernanceCorporate Governance

 Major Meetings Held

-Board of Directors 15 100% In principle, the Board of Directors meets once a month, and at other times when necessary, to make decisions on matters required by law and important matters related to the management of the company.
 The Board of Directors consists of nine directors, three of whom are independent directors.
 In addition, all of the corporate auditors attend the Board of Directors meetings.
-15 meetings were held in FY2023, with 100% attendance by directors and corporate auditors.
+15 meetings were held in FY2024, with 100% attendance by directors and corporate auditors.

-Board of Auditors 16 100% The Board of Auditors, consisting of two standing corporate auditors and two independent corporate auditors, fulfills its supervisory and auditing function over management by attending the Board of Directors meetings and other important meetings, questioning the directors and others about the performance of their duties, and inspecting important approval documents.
-In addition, in order to enhance the audits, they visit branches, factories, and group companies, etc., to investigate the status of the business operations.
+Board of Auditors 11 100% The Board of Auditors, consisting of two standing corporate auditors and two independent corporate auditors, fulfills its supervisory and auditing function over management by attending the Board of Directors meetings and other important meetings, questioning the directors and others about the performance of their duties, and inspecting important approval documents.
+In addition, in order to enhance the audits, they visit branches, plants and group companies to investigate the status of the business operations.
 Also, regular corporate auditor liaison meetings are held for the corporate auditors to exchange opinions among themselves (and including those in charge of related divisions when necessary) and share information to build a system that enables fair and appropriate auditing.

 Changes in Governance